 There are two most known types of arthritis:

-2. Rheumatoid Arthritis or RA – is an autoimmune disease that attacks joints throughout the body.
+- Rheumatoid Arthritis, or RA, is an autoimmune disease that attacks joints throughout the body.
 An autoimmune disease means that the body’s immune system attacks the body’s tissues and organs, including bone.
-The stiffness and pain are due to the swelling of the synovial membrane which covers the knee joint.
+The stiffness and pain are due to the swelling of the synovial membrane, which covers the knee joint.

 Managing Chronic Pain in the Knee

-Many people struggle daily with pain in their knees.
-It gets very frustrating when the most common advice of resting, putting ice, compression, and elevating the knee makes no difference.
-There are some strategies that one can use to manage chronic knee pain while remaining active.
+Many people struggle daily with knee pain.
+It can be very frustrating when the most common advice of resting, putting ice on, compressing, and elevating the knee does not help.
+However, there are some strategies that one can use to manage chronic knee pain while remaining active.

 Managing weight